-- D. If a requested accommodation is unlikely to provide the disabled individual with an equal opportunity to use and enjoy the housing, the Baltimore County Office of Housing need not grant that accommodation. - E. If the individual's requested accommodation would, based on objective evidence, pose a direct threat to the health or safety of others or result in substantial physical damage to the property of others, the Baltimore County Office of Housing need not grant the accommodation. - V. Communications with Disabled Applicants or Residents - A. When auxiliary aids or services aids or services are necessary to provide effective communications Baltimore County Office of Housing shall follow its Effective Communication Policy. - VI.
-Third Party Representatives - A. An individual with a disability who makes a reasonable accommodation request may authorize a third-party representative to act on his or her behalf in dealing with the Baltimore County Office of Housing. - B. Upon presentation of appropriate authorize, a third-party representative may request a reasonable accommodation request on behalf of a person with a disability. - VII.
-Baltimore County Office of Housing Reasonable Accommodation Coordinator - A. Baltimore County Office of Housing shall notify all voucher participants, and applicants upon an initial and continuing basis that there is a Reasonable Accommodation Coordinator and shall identify the Department, address and the telephone number (including TDD number).
+- A. An individual with a disability who makes a reasonable accommodation request may authorize a third-party representative to act on his or her behalf in dealing with the Baltimore County Office of Housing. - B. Upon presentation of appropriate authorize, a third-party representative may request a reasonable accommodation request on behalf of a person with a disability.

+Baltimore County Office of Housing Reasonable Accommodation Coordinator

+- A. Baltimore County Office of Housing shall notify all voucher participants, and applicants upon an initial and continuing basis that there is a Reasonable Accommodation Coordinator and shall identify the Department, address and the telephone number (including TDD number).
 Methods of notification may include periodic posting of notices, distribution of written communications, and statements made in general information or resident publications.
-Notice shall be made available in available in accessible formats for persons with disabilities. - B. The Reasonable Accommodation Coordinator shall be responsible for overseeing the implementation and operation of the Baltimore County Office of Housing's reasonable accommodations policies, and for coordinating all Baltimore County Office of Housing efforts to comply with the carious provisions of federal, state and local law governing reasonable accommodation in housing.
+Notice shall be made available in available in accessible formats for persons with disabilities. - B. The Reasonable Accommodation Coordinator shall be responsible for overseeing the implementation and operation of the Baltimore County Office of Housing reasonable accommodations policies, and for coordinating all Baltimore County Office of Housing efforts to comply with the carious provisions of federal, state and local law governing reasonable accommodation in housing.
 Where the coordinator believes that certain corrective action is necessary, he or she shall directly advise the Baltimore County Office of Housing official involved or if deemed appropriate hall make a recommendation to the Executive Director who will in turn take appropriate action.
-The Coordinator shall be available to Baltimore County Office of Housing applicants and voucher participant as well as staff to answer questions and to deal with issues regarding reasonable accommodation requests.

-- C. The Reasonable Accommodation Coordinator may receive complaints or other reports of non-compliance with the reasonable accommodations policies from Baltimore County Office of Housing voucher participant, applicant, management staff, or interested persons outside the Baltimore County Office of Housing and shall investigate such complains promptly.
-Following such investigation, the Coordinator shall report his or her finding and any remedial action determined to be necessary to the Executive Directors, who has the authority to take remedial or other action.
+The coordinator shall be available to Baltimore County Office of Housing applicants and voucher participant as well as staff to answer questions and to deal with issues regarding reasonable accommodation requests. - C. The Reasonable Accommodation Coordinator may receive complaints or other reports of non-compliance with the reasonable accommodations policies from Baltimore County Office of Housing voucher participant, applicant, management staff, or interested persons outside the Baltimore County Office of Housing and shall investigate such complains promptly.
+Following such investigation, the coordinator shall report his or her finding and any remedial action determined to be necessary to the Executive Directors, who has the authority to take remedial or other action.
 This procedure shall be independent of the appeal procedures set forth in the reasonable accommodations policy for Baltimore County Office of Housing voucher or project-based participants or applicants who have requested reasonable accommodation for disability and have been denied. - D. The Reasonable Accommodation Coordinator shall be responsible for ensuring that all Baltimore County Office of Housing employees and staff are trained on this policy and all applicable federal state and local requirements regarding reasonable accommodations.

-VIII.
 Confidentiality